WojciechMatuszewski/r-19-suspense-playground/README.md

   - I **did not find any other way than moving the `useActionState` to the parent**.

   - I do not like this pattern.
 What if I had a ton of stuff in-between the form and the component displaying the data?

+    - On the other hand, the `form` acts as a `Context.Provider`.
+If I want the state from the `Context.Provider` in my component, the `Context.Provider` has to wrap that component.

+- To enable the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) I had to use the `createBrowserRouter` function.

+  - The `BrowserRouter` component does not support that API.

+  - The defaults of the _View Transitions API_ are very good.
+The cross-fade effect adds a lot of fluidity to the page.

+- Use the `view-transition-name` on an element to tell the browser it should "move" in-between screens.

+  - This is quite amazing.
+With a single line of CSS, I can create animations that previously required a lot of code.

+  - You have everything you need to craft really elaborate animations since you can directly configure the `animation` property used for the transition.